Functors to Monads: A Story of Shapes

 , “result” is easy enough: it’s the value present if it exists.
 For parser-combinator Parser

 s too it’s relatively simple: the “shape” is the input consumed but the “result” is the Haskell value you get as a result of the consumption.
 For optparse-applicative parser, it’s the actual parsed command line arguments given by the user at runtime.
-But sometimes it’s more complicated: for the technical List functor, the “non-determinism” functor, the “shape” is the number of options to choose from, and the “result” (to use precise semantics) is the non-deterministic choice that you eventually pick or iterate over.
+But sometimes it’s more complicated: for the technical List functor, the “non-determinism” functor, the “shape” is the number of options to choose from and the order you get them in, and the “result” (to use precise semantics) is the non-deterministic choice that you eventually pick or iterate over.

 So, the “result” can become a bit confusing to generalize.
 So, in my mind, I usually reduce the definitions to: